quantuminformation/ai-agent-toolkit/docs/workflows/codex_cli_setup.md

    > `docker exec -it $(docker container inspect --format '{{.Id}}' codex-agent) /bin/bash` —
    > but using the container name is usually simpler.

 3. Log in with your browser.
-The CLI already binds to all interfaces, so you only need to pin the port to `1455` to match the publish rule above:
+The CLI listens on the container side of port `1455`, so just make sure you publish the same port when you run Docker.
+   If your CLI version supports `--port`, pass it explicitly to avoid the callback using a different value:

    ```bash
    codex auth login --port 1455